lesservehicle/exabeam-aa-dashboard/readme.md

 ![Dashboard Screenshot](./exabeam-aa.png)

 A dashboard for getting a handle on Exabeam notable sessions and assets.
 Supports functionality to click through on the events table, taking you directly to the timeline on Exabeam AA.
+Be sure to specify the IP or hostname of your Exabeam AA host in the top field in order to enable this functionality.

 ## Requirements